-FC ORM 10-Q (Marl ⊠ k One) QUARTERLY REPORT PURSUANT TO SECTI 1934 ON 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended March 31, 2008 OR TRANSITION REPORT PURSUANT TO SECTION 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commissio n File Number: 001-32295 CHNOLOGIES INC. (Exact Name of F region and as operation in its Charter) Canada (State or Other Jurisdiction of Incorporation or Organization 20-0442384 (I.R.S.
-Employer Identification No.) 4620 Creekstone Drive, Suite 200 Research Triangle Park Durham, NC 27703 (Address of Principal Executive Offices) 27703 (Zip Code) Registrant's Telephone Nur nber, Including Area Code: (919) 484-8484 the pro quired to be filed by section 13 or 15(d) of the Securities Exchange Act of 1934 during s required to file such reports), and (2) has been subject to such filing requirements for Indica one) ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer in Rule 12b-2 of the Exchange Act.
-(Chec Large Accelerated Filer □ Non-Accelerated Filer ⊠ (Do not check if a smaller reporting company) Accelerated Filer \square Smaller Reporting company \square Indica ated by check mark whether the registrant is a shell company (as de ined in Rule 12b-2 of the Exchange Act).
-YES \square NO \boxtimes As of May 13, 2008, there were 128,226,787 shares of Adherex Technology ogies Inc. common stock outstanding.
+FORM 10-Q (Mark ⊠ O SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2008 OR TRANSITION REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number: 001-32295 TECHNOLOGIES INC. act Name of Registrant as Specified in Its Charter) 20-0442384 (State or Other Jurisdiction of Incorporation or Organization (I.R.S.
+Employer Identification No.) 4620 Creekstone Drive, Suite 200 Research Triangle Park Durham, North Carolina (Address of Principal Executive Offices) 27703 (Zip Code) Registrant's Telep phone Number, Including Area Code: (919) 484-8484 the pre reports required to be filed by section 13 or 15(d) of the Securities Exchange Act of 1934 during gistrant was required to file such reports), and (2) has been subject to such filing requirements from the securities of the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are such as the securities are such as the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements from the securities are subject to such filing requirements. rated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer □ Accelerated Filer $\ \Box$

+(Do not check if a smaller reporting company)

+Indicated by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES $\square$ NO $\boxtimes$

+As of August 12, 2008, there were 128,226,787 shares of Adherex Technologies Inc. common stock outstanding.